 Boulanger Brass Desk Lamp

 Materials: Chromed metal & brass cylindrical tubular base.
 Curved brass rod.
-Cylinder tube socket holder with a built-in switch.
-Triangular conical prism lampshade.
+Tubular socket holder with a built-in switch.
+Triangular prism lampshade.
 Porcelain E27 socket.

 Height: 25 cm / 9.84”